 A gorgeous, captivating smile is easier to attain than you may realize.
-Porcelain veneers make over your smile within just a couple appointments at our Denver-area office.
+Porcelain veneers make over your smile within just a couple of appointments at our Denver-area office.
 These thin, realistic shells of porcelain look just like the surface of a natural tooth, except they are flawless.

 - Porcelain Veneers Candidates